millerms/bvt-breathwork/_pages/approach.md

   overlay_color: "#0b1526"
 ---

 This practice brings together simple, easy-to-learn breathing skills with a strong focus on your comfort and control.
-We keep our claims realistic, share what the research says, and always encourage you to listen to your body—slow down or take a break whenever you need.
+I keep my claims realistic, share what the research says, and always encourage you to listen to your body—slow down or take a break whenever you need.

 ## Pillars